 About Moores Cancer Center – A Comprehensive Cancer Center

-The Moores Cancer Center at the University of California, San Diego is a Comprehensive Cancer Center as designated by the National Cancer Institute.
-Only facilities that provide top-notch treatment and conduct cutting edge research receive this designation along with government funding for research projects and clinical trials.
+The Moores Cancer Center at UC San Diego is a Comprehensive Cancer Center designated by the National Cancer Institute.
+Only facilities that provide top-notch treatment and conduct cutting-edge research receive this designation along with government funding for research projects and clinical trials.

 Moores was founded in 1978 with a mission to save lives through care, prevention, and diagnosis of cancer.
-The goal is to achieve this by improving how we treat cancer, educate people and prevent cancer, and how cancer is detected and diagnosed.
-The Cancer Center takes an approach of beginning with innovative research and translating that into real solutions for cancer patients.
+The goal is to improve how we prevent and treat cancer, teach people, and detect and diagnose the disease better.
+The Cancer Center begins with innovative research and translates that into real solutions for cancer patients.

 The Rare Tumor Clinic

 Moores treats patients with all types of cancer but is unique in offering specialized services for some of the rarest cancers.
 These cancers force many other medical centers to turn patients away.

 Mesothelioma is a rare cancer; most hospitals only see one or two cases per year and often are not equipped to treat the patients.
 These patients need to be referred somewhere with experts in mesothelioma, like the Rare Tumor Clinic at Moores.